 - Getting off at an earlier bus or subway stop and walking the rest of the way

 Second, identify your usual eating routine.
-For many people, it's almost automatic to snack while working and studying, reading, or watching TV.
-Calories from junk food add up much faster than calories from nutritious foods.
+For many people, it's almost automatic to snack while working and studying, reading, or watching television.
 Hunger doesn't even matter.
-This is an unhealthy pattern that's hard to break.
-Most of us can be more mindful of our eating.
-We could make a concerted effort not to snack while doing other things.
-Eat only when hungry, rather than for entertainment.
-If one is hungry (and it is okay and even helpful to eat between meals), take a few moments to sit and have a snack.
-Not unlimited food, but a set amount on a plate or in a bowl — nothing out of the bag, box, or container.
-Good snack ideas include vegetabels and hummus, an apple and an ounce of cheese, or a rice cake with nut butter.
+This is a pattern of eating that can be hard to break.
+Trying to be more mindful of what, when, and how much you eat is a good way to start.
+Set out to eat only when you're hungry, rather than for entertainment.
+If you are hungry (and it is okay and even helpful to eat between meals), take a few moments to sit and have a snack.
+Instead of eating out of a bag, box, or container, put out a set amount on a plate or in a bowl.
+Healthy snack ideas include vegetables and hummus, an apple and an ounce of cheese, or a rice cake with nut butter.
 When you are done eating, move to the next activity.

 Eating three regular meals a day can make a difference.
-If you're a breakfast or lunch skipper, you set yourself up to overeat at some point later in the day.
-Build healthy meals by:
+If you're a breakfast or lunch skipper, it may set the stage for you to get too hungry and overeat at some point later in the day.
+You can build healthy meals by:

 - Including at least one fruit (e.g., apple, orange, pear) or non-starchy vegetable (e.g., leafy greens, broccoli, carrots) at every meal.

-- Incorporating one food that is a good source of protein: low- or non-fat dairy (milk, yogurt, cheese); soy (tofu, soy milk); lean meat, chicken, fish; legumes (beans, lentils, and split peas) or nuts.
+- Incorporating one food that is a good source of protein: low- or non-fat dairy (e.g., milk, yogurt, cheese); soy (e.g., tofu, soy milk); lean meat, chicken, fish; legumes (e.g., beans, lentils, and split peas) or nuts.

-- Making whole grains at least 50 percent of your grains during the day (that's a minimum of one meal or snack), and including items such as whole grain breads or cereals, brown rice, or whole grain pasta.
+- Making half of all of your grains whole ones (that's a minimum of one meal or snack), and including items such as whole grain breads or cereals, brown rice, or whole grain pasta.

 - Cutting down on fat.
-Although we need some fat in our eating plan to be healthy, it is a concentrated source of calories that can add up quickly.
+Although some fat in your eating plan is healthy, it's a concentrated source of calories that can add up quickly.
 Making French fries out of a potato adds over 20 grams of fat and almost 200 calories, while a plain baked potato has less than one gram of fat and 220 calories.
 Choose fried foods infrequently and opt for baked, broiled, grilled, roasted, or steamed items instead.

-The quantity of food you are eating is equally important in managing your weight.
+The quantity of food you are eating is also a component in managing your weight.
 This doesn't mean that you have to go hungry.
 Rather, tune in to the portion sizes you are eating.
 Do you feel overly stuffed after eating?
 Are you truly hungry when you start eating?
 Perhaps you could be satisfied with smaller sized meals and snacks.
 Soft drinks are another source of excess calories for many teens.
-One can of soda pop has 150 calories, all from sugar.
+One can of soda or pop has 150 calories, all from sugar.
 Drinking a liter a day could add over 3,000 calories to a person's weekly intake, or nearly one extra pound of weight.
 If this sounds like you, try cutting down, or switching to flavored seltzer or water.
-Look to whole foods to supply your meals and snacks as often as possible.
-Cutting down on processed foods, if that is an issue, should give you a good kick start.
+Look to whole foods, rather than processed ones, to supply your meals and snacks as often as possible.

 Hopefully this answer has given you some "food for thought."
 Although there aren't any shortcuts to good health, increasing your awareness of your eating patterns is a good start.